 - Comes with seven color filters

-This kit from Celestron works with any telescope that accepts 1.25-inch eyepieces.
+This kit from Celestron works not only with Celestron telescopes, but with any telescope that accepts 1.25-inch eyepieces.
 Within each accessory, there are four optical eyeglass components.
 They all work in tandem to provide clarity and vibrancy.
 The Plössl eyepieces have focal lengths that range from 32mm up to 6mm, providing you with plenty of magnification powers.
 As if that weren’t enough, several color filters are included.
 They help to filter out specific wavelengths, which can bring out more details in the celestial body you’re looking at.

 - Includes three Plössl eyepieces and Barlow lens